Field Service Management App

 Explore the interactive sample app on this page then create a field service management app of your own.
 Field Service Technician App for tracking customers and jobs.
 Customize this Field Service Management App to fit your business needs and share with the team today.
 This app helps technicians and service providers keep track of jobs and information about them.
 Each visit needs to be recorded with notes indicating the reason for service, the observed situation, and the service actually provided.
-The technician can distinguish customers by color, and see which jobs have been completed based on the color formatting of the complaint text.
-In many cases, a signature from the customer is required to indicate completion of service-- this can be collected straight from the app.
+The technician can distinguish jobs or complaints by color, and see which jobs have been completed based on the color formatting.
+In many cases, a signature from the customer is required to indicate completion of service.
+This can be collected straight from the app.
 When a technician opens the Service Log form, the Customer and Address fields are pre-filled with information of a customer who is closest to the technician.